stuartsessions/verademo-app-docker/README.md

 ```

 ## The first run
 On the first run you should make sure to rest the database.
-This will either rest what is already on the database or add all required data to the database.
-The rest function can be found on the web app behind the rest button.
+This will either reset what is already on the database or add all required data to the database.
+The reset function can be found on the web app behind the reset button.
 <img src="https://gitlab.com/verademo-app/verademo-docker/-/raw/main/pictures/db_reset.png" />
 This also prepares the databased to be used by the API.